-FPV: An acronym for First Person View and also known as Remote Person View.
+FPV: Twentieth name on the drone glossary is FPV.
+An acronym for First Person View and also known as Remote Person View.
 It is located on a camera attached to a drone and lets the pilot view what exactly is being captured by the drone’s eye.

 Flight control system: An interconnected network of controls and provides the pilot with the requisite tools to fly any multirotor vehicle

 Fly away: An undesired flight that takes place outside the intended operational limits of elevation, speed and control owing to a malfunctioning in the integrated flight control systems

 Fly away protection system: A system that is responsible for ensuring that the drone comes back safe and sound to the surface or remains within the intended operational limits when the connectivity between the device and the pilot is broken

 Gimbal: It is the camera holder used in drones.
 It is powered by servo motors and has the ability to tilt and swerve in certain directions.
 Some of the gimbals are sturdy enough to be compatible with large DSLR cameras

 GPS: 25th name on drone glossary is GPS.
 The Global Positioning System is a navigation system guided by satellites.
 The radio receiver that comes with a drone receives signals from the orbiting satellites to figure out the position coordinates, speed and time of the machine

 Ground Control Station (GCS): This is a software program that runs on the ground on a computer system.
 The drone transmits telemetry data to the ground station which primarily includes sensor and video data.
 It can also be utilized for transmitting in-flight instructions to the drone